 Fragrant, wholesome and comforting, this paleo banana bread is just perfect as a healthy breakfast or a filling snack.

 To me, banana bread is comfort.
-Not too sweet, toothsome and wholesome.
+Just sweet enough.
+Toothsome and wholesome.
 It is the perfect breakfast or snack.
 So I was curious about this paleo banana bread.
 Would it be everything that I needed it to be?

-As I was baking this paleo banana bread, my house was filled with the most amazing fragrance of sweet roasted nuts, banana and cinnamon.
+As I was baking this almond flour banana bread, my house filled with the most amazing fragrance of sweet roasted nuts, banana and cinnamon.
 Right then I knew that this would be a success.

 Definitely use very ripe bananas in this paleo banana bread recipe.
 You want bananas that are deep yellow with plenty of black spots on the outside, and very soft on the inside.
 Just make sure there are no white spots on the inside and that the inside is not runny – this means the banana is spoiled.